brunjlar/ai-video-overview/README.md

 This project is a lightweight, single-page web application that allows users to upload a teaching video, process it through the Google Gemini API, and receive a cleaned-up transcript enriched with helpful visual context.
 The final result can be viewed in-browser and downloaded as a Markdown or PDF file.

+---

 ## **Key Features**

-* **YouTube Link & Direct Upload:** Provide a video via a public YouTube URL or by uploading a local .mp4 file.
+* **Direct Video Upload:** Upload a local .mp4 file directly for AI-powered analysis.
 * **AI-Powered Analysis:** Uses the Gemini 1.5 Flash model to perform a multi-pass analysis of the video content.
 * **Structured Output:** Generates a comprehensive document including:
   * An overall summary of the video.